learninglab-dev/learn-css/Tutorials/center-text-on-image/center-text-on-image.md

 ```html
 <link rel="stylesheet" href="styles.css">
 ```
-In the demo, HTML this is already done for you, but you should still take a look to make sure you know where the stylesheet link goes for future projects.
+In the demo HTML, this is already done for you, but you should still take a look to make sure you know where the stylesheet link goes for future projects.

 ---